-Students in the School of Art, Architecture + Design can compete for annual scholarships and awards based on high-achievement in their major courses.
-SoAAD awarded over $100,000 in scholarships to students at the 2018 Scholarship Awards Ceremony.
+Students in the Eskenazi School can compete for annual scholarships and awards based on high-achievement in their major courses.
 The deadline to apply for these awards is in November each year.

 The College of Arts and Sciences offers additional scholarships and awards.

-Internships offer you a chance to develop both technical and transferable skills while making vital professional contacts in your field.
-Many students begin exploring internship opportunities as early as after their sophomore year, though employers often prefer students who are juniors or seniors.
+Internships offer you a chance to develop both technical and transferable skills while making vital professional contacts with others in your field.
+Many students begin exploring internship opportunities as early as their freshman year, though employers often prefer students who are juniors or seniors.

-Many large and medium-sized companies participate in on-campus recruiting through the Walter Center for Career Achievement.
-Additionally, SoAAD alumni alert students to opportunities in their companies and organizations.
+Learn more about internships, including the possiblity of receiving credit, through the Walter Center for Career Achievement.
+Additionally, Eskenazi alumni alert students to opportunities in their companies and organizations.
 Previous Fashion Design students have worked or interned for retailers and designer brands such as:

 - Adidas / Reebok